moorepants/anaconda-dee-config/README.md

 ## Step 2: Run the installer

 Double click on the tudelft-conda installer and follow the prompts.
-By default this will install the TU Delft Anaconda in `C:\Program Files\tudelft-conda`.
+By default this will install the TU Delft Conda distribution in `C:\Program Files\tudelft-conda`.

 ## Step 3: Check versions